 Bricolage Production Company was founded in 2001 by Jeffrey Carpenter, a native Pittsburgher and graduate of NYU’s Tisch School of the Arts.
 His inspiration for the company was based largely on the environmental philosophy of Claude Levi Strauss, who used the term ‘bricolage’ to mean the innovative use of what’s at hand.

-In our inaugural years we were a nomadic company producing site-specific works in various locations, like an abandoned church (Wild Signs), an old firehouse (Biedermann and the Firebugs) and the boiler room or a long defunct brew house (Holler).
-Dubbed from the beginning as “artistically ambitious” and “adventuresome” by The Pittsburgh Post Gazette, we were fueled by the idea that ‘what’s at hand’ wasn’t limited to the material world, and that a big budget wasn’t the only path to quality theater.
+In our inaugural years, we were a nomadic company, producing site-specific works in various locations, like an abandoned church (Wild Signs), an old firehouse (Biedermann and the Firebugs) and the boiler room of a long-defunct brew house (Holler).
+Dubbed from the beginning as “artistically ambitious” and “adventuresome” by the Pittsburgh Post-Gazette, we were fueled by the idea that ‘what’s at hand’ wasn’t limited to the material world, and that a big budget wasn’t the only path to quality theater.
 Our early work introduced us as a company not afraid of taking risks, and that mission-driven spirit of adventure is something we would spend the next 10 years putting to the test.
 Satisfaction with the status quo has never been our motto.

-In 2012, we convened a group of dynamic collaborators, and took audience engagement to an exciting new level by creating STRATA, the world’s first Strategic Training Resource and Testing Agency).
-In STRATA, Pittsburgh’s premier “re-fitnessing” center, solo participants traversed a series of personal encounters designed as tests, in an effort to achieve what in the world of the “play” was termed “iConsciousness.”
-Described as the “most ambitious production in local theater history” by Pittsburgh’s City Paper, the production garnered unprecedented attention and catapulted Bricolage onto the national landscape with a cover story in American Theatre Magazine.
+In 2012, we convened a group of dynamic collaborators, and took audience engagement to an exciting new level by creating STRATA, the world’s first Strategic Training Resource and Testing Agency.
+In STRATA, Pittsburgh’s premier “re-fitnessing” center, solo participants traversed a series of personal encounters designed as tests, in an effort to achieve what in the world of the play was termed “iConsciousness.”
+Described as the “most ambitious production in local theater history” by Pittsburgh City Paper, the production garnered unprecedented attention and catapulted Bricolage onto the national landscape with a cover story in American Theatre Magazine.